publiccodenet/about/activities/finance-management/reporting.md

 ## Annual reporting

-As an ANBI, we are legally obliged to publish two kinds of reports: an annual financial statement (Jaarrekening, see below) and an annual report (Jaarverslag).
+As an ANBI, we are legally obliged to publish two kinds of reports: an annual financial statement (jaarrekening, see below) and an annual report (jaarverslag).
 The latter is a powerful piece of communications that shows how we deliver on our mission, achieve the goals set out in our policy plan, and celebrate our accomplishments.

 ## Annual financial statement